 Prepare for Application

-Before you ever unroll the Kinesio tape in Northeast St. Petersburg, you need to prepare your skin properly so the material adheres and stays for as long as possible.
+Before you ever unroll the Kinesio tape in Bozeman, you need to prepare your skin properly so the material adheres and stays for as long as possible.
 You should apply the bandages at least an hour before any physical activity to allow the adhesion to take securely.

 Wash your skin.
 Using a mild, gentle cleanser or soap, wash the area.
 Make sure that you remove all dirt and oil, and pat it dry with a clean towel.

 Remove hair.
 If you are applying the adhesive to your legs, arms, or other body areas with more than just fuzz, shave or pluck the errant hairs.
 This will not only allow the KT to stick better, but will prevent ripping when you remove it later.

 When you have prepped the skin, you are ready to apply the bandage.